alon24/SousVide/SousVide/readme.txt

 Building
 --------
- 0) Set environment variable DISABLE_SPIFFS_AUTO=1 before building Sming itself (libsming), this prevents Sming trying to auto-mount a spiffs filesystem from the wrong flash location (which is potentially destructive to flash contents).
  1) Set ESP_HOME & SMING_HOME, as environment variables or edit Makefile-user.mk
     as you would for general Sming app compiling.
  2) Set ESPTOOL2 (env var or in Makefile-user.mk) to point to the esptool2
     binary.
+Source for esptool2 is here: https://github.com/raburton/esp8266
  3) Set WIFI_SSID & WIFI_PWD environment variables with your wifi details.
- 4) Edit the OTA server details in include/user_config.h
+ 4) Edit the OTA server details at the top of app/application.cpp
  5) Check overridable variables in Makefile-user.mk, or set as env vars.
  6) make && make flash
  7) Put rom0.bin and spiff_rom.bin in the root of your webserver for OTA.